-- You may be asked to sign a lease a legal contract to rent for a set period of time, usually a year. - You may be asked to pay your last month's rent before you move in. - You may be asked to pay a security deposit.
-This should be returned to you when you move out, if there is no damage. - You will usually be asked pay your rent on the first day of ever month. - Your utilities, such as heat and electricity, may be included in your rent or you may have to pay for them separately. - For more information about housing, visit www.settlement.org or findlink.at/housinging Finding Rental Housing Check classified ads in you community's newspaper at www.newspaperscanada.ca or findlink.at/Newspapers Look for "Apartment Available" or "For Rent" signs in your neighbourhood.
-Visit www.viewit.ca BUYING A HOME - To be approved for a home loan you must have good credit.
+- You may be asked to pay a security deposit.
+This should be returned to you when you move out, if there is no damage. - You will usually be asked to pay your rent on the first day of every month. - Your utilities, such as heat and electricity, may be included in your rent or you may have to pay for them separately. - For more information about housing, visit settlement.org or findlink.at/housing Finding Rental Housing Check classified ads in your community's newspaper at findlink.at/Newspapers Look for "Apartment Available" or "For Rent" signs in your neighbourhood.
+Visit viewit.ca BUYING A HOME - To be approved for a home loan you must have good credit.
 Speak to your bank about how to establish a credit history. - When you make an offer on a house, it should be conditional on passing the home inspection.
 If a licensed home inspector finds that repairs are needed, you can cancel or change your offer.
-For more information, read Canada Mortgage and Housing Corporation's guide for newcomers at www.cmhc.ca or findlink.at/CMHCnc
+For more information, read Canada Mortgage and Housing Corporation's guide for newcomers at cmhc.ca or findlink.at/CMHCnc